MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcon-states.md

 ---
-title: State transitions on a subcontract in Project Operations
+title: State transitions on a subcontract
 description: This topic explains the state transitions on a subcontract in Microsoft Dynamics 365 Project Operations as the subcontract is created, executed, and closed.
 author: rumant
 ms.date: 12/03/2021